SRI-CSL/yices2/README.md

 ## Installing Prebuilt Binaries

-Currently you can install Yices either using Homebrew or Aptitude.
+Currently you can install Yices either using Homebrew or Apt.

 #### Homebrew